Zimbabwe president threatens 20 years jail over fake lockdown statement

 The southern African nation last month published lockdown regulations, which included jail terms of up to 20 years for people who spread falsehoods regarding the outbreak.
-National police spokesman Paul Nyathi said more than 5,000 people had been arrested for venturing outside their homes without permission.
+National police spokesman Paul Nyathi said more than 5,000 people had been arrested for venturing outside their homes without permission but denied security forces had abused residents.

-Police spokesman Nyathi said police had not received any official complains of abuse from residents.
-ZLHR has approached the High Court on behalf of two Zimbabweans who said they were abused by security forces.

-"This application seeks an order to protect residents from heavy-handed action by police and soldiers who are invading peoples homes/yards and assaulting people ordering them to stay indoors," ZLHR said in a statement.
-Zimbabwe's security forces have a history of using heavy handed tactics when enforcing the law and against opponents of the government.
+Rights groups say there have been a growing number of cases of abuse after the army was deployed to help police enforce the lockdown.
+Security forces in Zimbabwe have a history of brutality when enforcing the law.
+Mnangagwa said his cabinet would meet this week to decide whether to end, adjust or extend the lockdown.

+But in a ruling, the High Court issued a warning to police after a petition by some citizens.
+"It is unlawful for law enforcement officers or any other person purporting to be enforcing the regulations to affront the dignity of persons by assaulting them or ordering persons to carry out humiliating acts," the court said.

-In an editorial on Monday, the state-owned Herald newspaper criticised the police for harassing journalists doing their work during the lockdown, including forcing some to delete pictures and video that captured abuses by security forces.
+In an editorial on Monday, the state-owned Herald newspaper criticized the police for harassing journalists doing their work during the lockdown, including forcing some to delete pictures and videos that captured abuses by security forces.
 Nyathi said he was not aware of the incidents.

+In a separate case, the High Court ordered the government to provide enough protective clothing to frontline health workers fighting the coronavirus outbreak at state hospitals after some doctors sued the government.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)